gmdsi/GMDSI_notebooks/docs/part2/freyberg_obs_and_weights.md

 ### Recap: the modified-Freyberg PEST dataset

-The modified Freyberg model is introduced in another tutorial notebook (see "freyberg intro to model").
+The modified Freyberg model is introduced in another tutorial notebook (see "intro to freyberg model").
 The current notebook picks up following the "psfrom pest setup" notebook, in which a high-dimensional PEST dataset was constructed using `pyemu.PstFrom`.
 You may also wish to go through the "intro to pyemu" notebook beforehand.

 We will now address assigning observation target values from "measured" data and observation weighting prior to history matching.